intel/iot-js-api/api/ocf/server.md

 | `resourceTypes` | array of strings | no       | `undefined`   | List of OCF resource types |

 <a name="translate"></a>
 - the `translate` argument is a function that is invoked by the implementation when the client requests a certain representation of the resource by the means of request options.
-The function takes two arguments, a `resource` object, and a dictionary that contains the request options.
-It returns the resource object with modified resource representation (`resource.properties`).
+The function takes two arguments, a resource `representation` object that comes from `resource.properties`, and a dictionary that contains the REST request options parsed into a dictionary.
+It returns the modified resource representation object.

 See the [example](#exampleoncreate) for the `create` event.